IanMitchell/interaction-kit/packages/discord-request/README.md

-# notes:

-- On request
-  - Read retry-after
-  - If we aren't there yet, throw RateLimitError immediately
-  - Otherwise, send request
-- On 429, die
-  - set retry-after value
-  - throw RateLimitError
-  - let user handle

-do but not listed

-- set remaining
-- read remaining

-Add stragies for rate limits

-- Throw immediately (serverless)
-- sleep and queue requests (server)

 # discord-request

 > **Looking for an API Wrapper?**
 > Check out [`discord-api`](https://www.npmjs.com/package/discord-api) instead.
 This package is low level, and works best in libraries as opposed to applications.

-A Discord HTTP client that handles global and resource rate limits automatically.
+A Discord HTTP client that handles formatting and parsing requests.

 ## Usage